shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 Awsoodoo cracked a smile, which he hid by turning away and sheepishly withdrawing his hand.

-Huripka moved into his vision.
+AWM:Huripka moved into his vision.
 "Do you want to go catch some more fish?"

 He looked at her, and then nodded.